-Friars Walk is a major new shopping and leisure scheme that will revitalise Newport city centre offering more than 36,230 square metres of retail and leisure space including a department store, multiplex, shops, restaurants, car park and bus station.
+Friars Walk is a major new shopping and leisure scheme in Newport city centre offering more than 36,230 square metres of retail and leisure space including a department store, multiplex, shops, restaurants, car park and bus station.

-Debenhams is the key anchor store of Friars Walk with Next, Topshop, New Look, River Island, H&M and many other retailers also taking units and returning to the city centre.
+Debenhams is the key anchor store of Friars Walk with Next, Topshop, New Look, River Island, H&M, Mothercare, JD Sports and many other retailers also taking units and returning to the city centre.

-Nando’s, Las Iguanas, Chiquitos, Prezzo, Frankie and Benny’s, Cosmo, TGI Friday's and Gourmet Burger Kitchen are just some of the popular restaurants that have also signed up.
+Nando’s, Las Iguanas, Chiquitos, Prezzo, Frankie and Benny’s, Cosmo, TGI Friday's and Gourmet Burger Kitchen are just some of the popular restaurants that have opened up.

 And the city centre has a cinema once again with the opening of Cineworld.

-- Friars Walk has been designed to encourage shoppers to flow into Commercial Street and the other surrounding retail areas
+Friars Walk has been designed to encourage shoppers to flow into Commercial Street and the surrounding retail areas.

 - In December 2013, the council agreed to lend Queensberry Real Estate £90 million in a commercial deal to ensure the development could be delivered on time